Melanee-Melanee/Speech-Recognition-Chatbot/README.md

 ## Notice: I have developed this code on Ubuntu 22.04.3 LTS Linux machine

-## Applications: This code can be implemented in various cases such as IoT and so on in the future.
+## Applications: This code can be implemented in various cases such as IoT, robotics and so on in the future.

-## AI Usage Disclosure:

-I am Melanee and as a data scientist committed to ethical practices, I hereby disclose that all codes, repositories, and models developed by me are intended solely for positive and beneficial applications for humanity.
-I strictly prohibit the use of my work for any detrimental, harmful, or unethical purposes.